SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

 In our case, our graph is going to visualise all the direct flights that can be taken between airports.
 Therefore, we can answer the first two questions:

-> The edge information will be obtained from the database table generated from the `Earthroutes` entity
+* The edge information will be obtained from the database table generated from the `Earthroutes` entity
-> The vertex information will be obtained from the database table generated from the `Airports` entity
+* The vertex information will be obtained from the database table generated from the `Airports` entity

-Notice here that the data sources are not the `Airports` or `Earthroutes` entities themselves, but rather the database tables that are generated from these entities.
+Notice here that the data sources are not the `Airports` or `Earthroutes` entities themselves, but rather the database tables that are generated as a result of compiling and deploying these entities to HANA.

-Do you remember from section 0.5.1 of the [prerequisites steps](./ex0_prerequisite_steps.md) you were asked to make a note of the table names `TECHED_FLIGHT_TRIP_AIRPORTS` and `TECHED_FLIGHT_TRIP_EARTHROUTES`?
+Do you remember from [prerequisite step 3.1](./ex0.3.md#3.1) you were asked to make a note of the table names `TECHED_FLIGHT_TRIP_AIRPORTS` and `TECHED_FLIGHT_TRIP_EARTHROUTES`?
 In order to define the HANA graph, we need to know these two table names.

 This is an important distinction because we need to understand how the CDS compiler transforms an entity name in a `.cds` file into a database table name (defined in a `.hdbcds` file).